-Nancy's an amazing gal, all wool and a yard wide.
+Nancy was an amazing gal, all wool and a yard wide.
 She was the first woman chairman of the Resort Committee of the American Hotel and Lodging Association and served as president of both New England Innkeepers and Maine Innkeepers Association.
-Her highest achievement thus far was being designated number 8 of twenty-five recipients of the Master Innkeeper of New England Award, given by New England Inns and Resorts.
-She has tirelessly championed Maine tourism and has been invited to give speeches at both the State House and Bowdoin College on numerous occasions.
-She pitches in, volunteers for everything and works like a dog.
+Her highest achievement was being designated number 8 of twenty-five recipients of the Master Innkeeper of New England Award, given by New England Inns and Resorts.
+She tirelessly championed Maine tourism and was invited to give speeches at both the State House and Bowdoin College on numerous occasions.
+She was known for pitching in, volunteering for everything and working like a dog.
 Her seventieth birthday party here at the inn came as a complete surprise to her, but it was no surprise to us that the governor showed up and asked her to dance.
-She has more energy in her seventies than most forty year olds, and even now, in her eighties, she still comes to work on a regular basis to keep an eye on things.
+She had more energy in her seventies than most forty year olds, and even in her eighties, she still came to work on a regular basis to keep an eye on things.

 As for her kids, the hospitality gene runs strongest in her oldest son, Rodney (Chip) Gray.
 After a brief career in California as an aircraft and power-frame engineer for Air California, he returned to help his mother run the Harraseeket Inn and is now the general manager.
 Being of a mechanical nature, he keeps the power plants at the Harraseeket running smoothly and troubleshoots countless problems with guests' vehicles.
 He's never happier than when he's up to his elbows in malfunctioning machines.